Bulford: Governance

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council, a unitary authority which is responsible for most local government functions.

-The parish is part of 'Bulford, Allington and Figheldean' electoral ward.
-The ward starts in the north at Figheldean, stretches south through Bulford and ends in the south at Allington.
-The population of the ward at the 2011 census was 6,018.
+The Amesbury East & Bulford electoral division covers the east side of Amesbury as well as Bulford parish, and elects one member to Wiltshire Council.

 Religious sites

 Parish church

 The Church of England parish church of St Leonard, to the west of the village near the Avon, is from the late 12th century and is a Grade I listed building.
 Alterations were made in the 13th century (probably including the addition of the tower), and again in the 14th and 16th.
 The foundations of the tower proved to be inadequate and its height was reduced, probably in the 16th century.
 In the 19th century a north transept was added.
 Restoration in 1902–11 was directed by C.E.
 Ponting.

 Today the church is part of the Avon River team ministry.